Steveplays28/kraber9k/README.md

 # Steveplays.Kraber9K
-A mod for kraber only servers, which gives the kraber infinite ammo and 100% hipfire accuracy.
+A mod for kraber only servers, which gives the kraber infinite ammo.

 This mod is required on both the client and the server.